 Since 2007, I have been creating performance works for theatre, art galleries and public spaces, using a combination of storytelling, anthropological observations, task-based choreography, video footage and found objects.
 I like to blur the frontiers between fact and fiction, between the everyday and the autobiographical, while playfully deconstructing the mechanics of representation; interrogating what we see and what remains hidden from us.
 My research interests include memory, language and cultural identity; the domestic and the poetic; how we present ourselves to the world and how we interact with our environment.
 I am actively engaged in the dynamics of collaboration, across fields and internationally, and enjoy working with people coming from different expertise and realms of life.
 More recently, I have been developing a series of interdisciplinary collaborations with artists coming from other fields such as dramaturgy, sound composition, choreography and practice-as-research; exploring ways through which artistic experiment and critical discourse can interplay with one another.
 My research process, defined by a boundless curiosity, healthy collaborative practices and an in-depth investigation into personal and political matters, culminate in intelligent, subtle, warm performance shows that are equally humorous and thought-provoking.

-My work has been regularly funded by Arts Council England, the British Council and supported by The Junction, Corn Exchange Newbury, Shoreditch Townhall, National Theatre Studio.
-It has toured extensively in the UK (Soho Theatre, Battersea Arts Centre, Oval house, Camden People’s Theatre, Royal Exchange, Northern Stage, Forest Fringe, Mayest, Pulse) as well as in France (Nanterre-Amandiers, Théâtre de Bagnolet), the U.SA., Australia and Europe.
+My work has been regularly funded by Arts Council England, the British Council and supported by The Junction, Corn Exchange Newbury, Shoreditch Townhall, National Theater Studio.
+It has toured extensively in the UK (Soho Theatre, Battersea Arts Centre, Oval house, Camden People’s Theatre, Royal Exchange, Northern Stage, Forest Fringe, Mayest, Pulse) as well as in France (Nanterre-Amandiers, Théâtre de Bagnolet, Studio -vitry theatre, 104), the USA, Australia and Europe.